jzaccone/app-modernization-cicd-lab/README.md

 ![End of console output](images/ss5.png)

-&nbsp;&nbsp;&nbsp;The Stage View of the pipeline should look like the following:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Stage View of the pipeline should look like the following:
 ![Stage view](images/stages.png)

 ### Step 4: Trigger a build via a commit to Github

 Now you'll configure Github to trigger your pipeline whenever code is committed.

-1. Go back to Github and find your cloned repository (i.e https://github.com/<your username>/app-modernization-legacy-jee-app)
+1. Go back to Github and find your cloned repository

 2. Click on the repository settings